whywaita/rfid-poker/clients/m5stack/README.md

 }
 ```

-Device will connect to the SSID in the order of the list.
+The device will connect to the SSID in the order of the list.